Searching in Observable

 Words inside of quotes (single or double) match notebooks where those words appear consecutively.
 These are phrase searches.

 Searching for “hello world” matches notebooks where “hello” and “world” appear consecutively.
 As noted above, search terms inside of quotes must match more closely than unquoted ones.
-Because punctuation is generally ignored, this will also match hello.world
+Because punctuation is generally ignored, this will also match hello.world or hello/world.

 Boolean operators